Growth & Care

 Western Sandcherry is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This is a relatively low maintenance shrub, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds to your yard.
 It has no significant negative characteristics.

 Western Sandcherry is recommended for the following landscape applications:

 Mass Planting, General Garden Use, Naturalizing And Woodland Gardens, Orchard/Edible Landscaping

 Western Sandcherry is draped in stunning fragrant white flowers along the branches in mid spring before the leaves.
-It has grayish green foliage throughout the season.
+It has grayish green deciduous foliage.
 The pointy leaves turn an outstanding orange in the fall.
 The fruits are showy deep purple drupes with black overtones, which are displayed in mid summer.